|Nutritional Guidelines (per serving)|

 Cover and reduce heat to low to keep jars hot.

-In nonreactive stainless steel or enamel-lined pot, combine the 3 cups vinegar and 3 cups water.
+In a nonreactive stainless steel or enamel-lined pot, combine the 3 cups vinegar and 3 cups water.
 Stir in 2 tablespoons sugar and 2 tablespoons of salt until dissolved.
 Bring to a boil.

 Into each of six 1-pint jars, add 1 teaspoon dill seeds, 1/2 teaspoon mustard seeds, 1 bay leaf, 3 or 4 peppercorns, and about 1 teaspoon of chopped garlic.
 Pack with cucumbers.